genesys-samples/genesys-samples.github.io/content/card/cxascode-basics.md

 description: Learn how to deploy a Genesys Cloud Architect flow and its dependent objects

 # categories is the overall themes covered.
-categories: [Fundmanetals, Developer]
+categories: [GenesysCloudCX]

 # tags are the technologies covered in the workshop
-tags: [Terraform, Lambda, Comprehend, Architect, Flows, Cloud]
+tags: [DeveloperCenter, Administrative, Code, Architect, IVR]

 # Full URL to the workshop
 workshop_url: https://workshop.genesys.com/workshops/cxAsCodeDevlab/